Finding of Adverse Effect Sample Clauses

 Finding of Adverse Effect i.
 Projects that include, within the APE, National Register listed or eligible properties that will or may be adversely affected by the project, as defined by the criteria of adverse effect set forth in 36 CFR § 800.5(a), shall be reviewed in accordance with the procedures of 36 CFR Part 800.

 Finding of Adverse Effect.
-If, after consultation with SHPO and the City, LMDC determines that there will be an adverse effect to a historic property, SHPO and LMDC will develop a treatment plan.
+If, after consultation with SHPO and the City, LMDC determines that there will be an adverse effect on a historic property that cannot be avoided, SHPO and LMDC will develop a mitigation plan.

 Finding of Adverse Effect.
 Prior to any finding of adverse effect, VAOT may consult with SHPO regarding application of the criteria of adverse effect in the Division's rules.
 For undertakings that may have an adverse effect on a listed or eligible State or National Register resource, VAOT shall consult with the SHPO, and prepare for the SHPO's concurrence a recommendation for mitigation measures that would avoid an undue adverse effect.
 The recommendation, with the SHPO's concurrence, shall be submitted to the District Commission and shall serve as the Division's comments on the project for Act 250’s Criterion 8 (historic sites) and other applicable criteria.
 If the SHPO does not concur, either in the assessment of undue adverse effect or in proposed mitigation measures, the SHPO may issue his or her own comments to the District Commission.